eficode/JiraInstanceManagerRest/README.md

 9. Import/Export Insight Schemas

-## What Jira Instance Manger Rest IS NOT
+## What Jira Instance Manager Rest IS NOT

 JR is **NOT FOR PRODUCTION USE**, JR relies heavily on private and undocumented APIs, these can change without note.
 JR comes with Spoc tests that cover many of the functionalities, but they do not cover all use cases in all situations.